datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/migrate-to-version-2.md

    `getambassador.io/v3alpha1` resources.

    Once $productName$ 1.X is no longer running, you may [convert](..convert-to-v3alpha1) any remaining `getambassador.io/v2` resources to `getambassador.io/v3alpha1`.

+   If your $productName$ 1.X installation was managing ACME, you will also need to re-enable ACME on your `getambassador.io/v3alpha1` `Host`s, as appropriate.